New Testament (REL 102)

 More Historical Criticism Links

-Supplemental Resources: The Society of Biblical Literature; C. S. Lewis on the Bible; Graves, "Augustine and the Inspiration of Scripture"; Fiddler on the Roof - Tradition
+Supplemental Resources: The Society of Biblical Literature; Bible Odyssey; Fiddler on the Roof - Tradition

 Part Two: The Backstory